 Exocytosis or Endocytosis network

 We want to find the overlap of the endocytosis and endocytosis network.
-However, we find that the overlap network is pretty small.
-We could not have a FPC score.
-We also notice that the network derived from Gene ontology is very limited, there are many famous regulation proteins both in the endocytosis and exocytosis are not involved, such as Dynamin, Sydapin.
-Therefore, we change our strategy to solve this problem.
-We want to broaden our database, which means we want to explore the core proteins in the full sight of either exocytosis or endocytosis.
-Surprisingly, we really find the core protein which is not important both in exocytosis and endocytosis separately.
-However, it is top 5 core protein in the full sight of the network.
+However, the identified overlap network is very small, and attempting to find a core for this network would be useless.
+Another issue is that the proteins derived from Gene Ontology is very limited, as there are many famous regulatory proteins, such as dynamin and sydapin, that are absent from either one or both endocytosis and exocytosis.
+Thus, we broadened our database to explore proteins implicated in either exocytosis or endocytosis.
+Surprisingly, the top scoring proteins are most similar to the endocytosis network, possibly showing the effects of large degree nodes on these methods.

-We set up the exocytosis or endocytosis network from the Gene ontology and BioGRID database, then we analyze the database by our method.
-Again, we rank the top 5 FPC score proteins in the exocytosis network.
-The top five proteins are COPS5 (regulator of E3 ligase), LYN (association with receptor), SRC (cell growth), GRB2 (EGF receptor), EGFR (EGF receptor).

-We notice that COPS5 is a regulator of E3 ligase and located in ER, which is different from other proteins.
-All the other proteins rank top 5 are all located in cell membrane.
+We set up the exocytosis or endocytosis network from the Gene ontology and BioGRID database, and then we analyzed the network by our methods.
+Again, we rank the top scoring proteins in the full network.
+The top five proteins from the FPC scoring method are COPS5 (regulator of E3 ligase), LYN (association with receptor), SRC (cell growth), GRB2 (EGF receptor), EGFR (EGF receptor).
+Similar results are also seen from the core/periphery analysis, which is shown in Table (?).It is also worth noticing that COPS5 is a regulator of E3 ligase and located in ER, which is different from other proteins, as all the other proteins are located in the cellular membrane.
 From this point, we can say our method really work, because when we connect both exocytosis and endocytosis network, we can find some proteins can be easily omitted.

-Figure 3 Exocytosis or endocytosis network
+Figure 3: Exocytosis or endocytosis (full) network; top 5 FPC scored nodes are shown in red

 Vesicle network

-Since we find that Gene ontology database is incomplete for exocytosis and endocytosis, we want to look for other database.
-Unfortunately, we could not find the proper database.
-But we can use the Vesicle network to prove Gene ontology database is limited.
-We set up out vesicle database from the Reactome Pathway Database and get all the protein-protein interaction from the BioGRID database.
-Then we analyze the database by our method.
+Since we find that Gene Ontology is incomplete for exocytosis and endocytosis, it is necessary to look for other data sources.
+Unfortunately, a full database consisting of exocytosis and endocytosis pathways and protein interactions is not available.
+However, it should be possible to utilize the vesicle network to show that Gene Ontology is unreliable.
+We set up out vesicle database from the Reactome Pathway Database and get all the protein-protein interactions from BioGRID .
+Then we analyzed the network by our methods.
 Again, we rank the top 5 FPC score proteins in the vesicle network.
-The top five proteins are ALB (binding to water, Ca(2+), Na(+), K(+)), CLTC (Clathrin heavy chain 1), ARRB1 (Arrestin beta 1), YWHAQ (mediate signal transduction), UBC (ubiquitin).
+The top five proteins from the FPC scoring are ALB (binding to water, Ca(2+), Na(+), K(+)), CLTC (Clathrin heavy chain 1), ARRB1 (Arrestin beta 1), YWHAQ (mediate signal transduction), UBC (ubiquitin).

-We can see the top 5 proteins in the vesicle network make more sense than the network derived from Gene ontology database.
-We can see all these five proteins are highly involved in the exocytosis and endocytosis.
+We can see the top 5 proteins in the vesicle network make more sense than the network derived from Gene ontology database, and that these five proteins are highly involved in the exocytosis and endocytosis.
 For example, UBC is ubiquitin being involved in all the proteins degradation, which is widely used in the cell activity.

-Validation
+Validation of Results

+We validated our results via two different methods.
+The first involved finding the correlation between the FPC score and the core/periphery analysis score.
+For each different network, we also show the relationship between the two scoring methods as well in Figures 4-6.
+The correlations between the two scoring methods are shown in Table 1.
+It is worth noting that there are significant correlations between the two measures

+The second validation method involved comparing the resampled scores against the scores of the complete network.
+For each different network, the correlation was recorded for the resampled scores; these correlations are also shown in Table 1.
+Judging from the correlations, it seems like the methods were implemented correctly and the results are likely to be biologically valid as there are very high correlations for all of the completed correlations.